How do social contributions work?

 In essence, anyone who works as an independent entrepreneur pays social contributions.
 The actual calculation depends on your status as a self-employed person:

-Sole proprietorship
+Sole proprietorship |

-Company
+Company |

-A helper is someone who assists or replaces you in a sole proprietorship.
+Helpers | A helper is someone who assists or replaces you in a sole proprietorship.
 They must join a social insurance fund as of 1 January of the year of their 20th birthday, unless they are married.
+Certain categories of helpers are exempt:

-Only if your working spouse was born before 1 January 1956, can they opt for a limited social status that entitles them to disability benefits only.
+Working partner | Working partners fall under what is known as the maxi statute, which gives them full social entitlements.
+Only if your working spouse was born before 1 January 1956, can they opt for a limited social status that entitles them to disability benefits only. |

 Postponement, exemption or reduced contributions due to financial difficulty